Quick Links for Freshmen

 1. Make a reservation to attend DOG DAYS : New Student Orientation at Fresno State

-All new undergraduate students are expected to attend DOG DAYS.
+All new undergraduate students are required to attend DOG DAYS.
 This is your opportunity to meet with an academic counselor, familiarize yourself with campus services and involvement opportunities, and get help with online class registration.

 In order to register for classes at DOG DAYS, you must have your ELM and EPT scores reported to Fresno State prior to your DOG DAY.